Academic, vocational and disability counseling are available with a DSPS Counselor on an appointment basis to achieve the following:

 TRiO SSS DSPS

-TRiO SSS DSPS is a program for students that plan on obtaining an Associate Degree and transferring to a four-year institution.
+TRiO Student Support Services DSPS is a program for students that plan on obtaining an Associate Degree and transferring to a four-year institution.
 For more information, please call (760) 636-7974.